-All expenses, including the Responsible Entity's fees, are recognised in the Statement of Comprehensive Income on an accruals f) Cash and cash equivalents a) Investments in financial instruments
+All expenses, including the Responsible Entity's fees, are recognised in the Statement of Comprehensive Income on an accruals basis.

+f) Cash and cash equivalents

-Cash and cash equivalents comprise cash at banks and cash balances held with brokers.
+Cash and cash equivalents comprise cash at banks, cash balances held with broker and bank overdrafts.